Page cover

 Disable CPU Boost

-This helps lower temps BY A LOT.
+This helps lower temps significantly.
 There are two ways to do this.
 Easiest way is via GHelper.

-Usually games get very little FPS benefit for a massive thermal increase. (eg: 1/2FPS for 20C inc)
+Most singleplayer games get very little FPS benefit for a massive thermal increase. (eg: 1/2FPS for a 20C inc.) Disabling CPU boost improves thermals with no observable performance loss.

 Open 'Fans+Power' and select 'CPU Boost' to 'Disabled'.
 That's it